Wyrdware/Portfolio/content/projects/mosaic.md

 Game development is iterative by necessity, but most gameplay systems are built rigidly, tied closely to a single project’s architecture and difficult to adapt elsewhere.
 As projects evolve, tech debt accumulates, making features costly to extend, remove, or reuse.

-Mosaic, even when utilized by novice programmers, helped facilitate development of dynamic gameplay mechanics and systems without introducing architectural overhead.
 Temporary solutions often become entrenched, bloating the codebase.
+Less experienced developers can unintentionally compound these issues without clear architectural guidelines.
 Even well-built systems aren't always designed to scale across teams, contributors, or future projects.

 ---